Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 ```

 This will start the master on the node you are running it on, and start all the workers on all the
 nodes specified in the `conf/workers` file.
+Argument `SudoMount` indicates to mount the RamFS on each worker
+using `sudo` privilege, if it is not already mounted.

 ### Verify Alluxio Cluster